IsaForsberg/amazon-project/README.md

 Creating a user experience where the cart and orders reflect real user actions

-This project demonstrates that I’ve learned more than just syntax — I can build real features and flows that make a web application come alive.
+This project shows that I’ve learned more than just syntax — I can build real features and flows that make a web application feel alive.
----